Swiip/generator-gulp-angular/docs/user-guide.md

 We do all that we can for the process of automatic injection to be as transparent as possible and works as you could imagine it will when you modify your project.

 Unfortunately there is always cases where the right inclusions are not done automatically.
-The most common case is the Bower dependency which don't defines the right files to include in its own descriptor.
+The most common case is the Bower dependency which doesn't defines the right files to include in its own descriptor.

 It could not be obvious at the first look at the `src/index.html` you are still allowed to put your own `script` or `link` tag and load whatever you want!
 The key to do it right is to put your tags in the right place.